renebarto/baremetal/README.md

 ## License

-Code included in this repository, as well as code in the tutorials, is shared under the Creative Commons 1.0 license (see [here](LICENSE)).
+Code included in this repository, as well as code in the tutorials, is shared under the Creative Commons 1.0 license (see [here](LICENSE.md)).
 This means that code will contain a copyright, but you are free to use it in whichever way you see fit.
 I would appreciate at least a reference to this GitHub project though.

 For now, we will focus on Raspberry Pi, as the information is more readily available than for Odroid.

 ## Contents

+- \subpage TUTORIALS
 - [Setting up for development](doc/01-setting-up-for-development.md)
 - [Setting up a first project](doc/02-setting-up-a-project.md)
 - [Setting up project structure](doc/03-setting-up-project-structure.md)